 Check out our Member Directory to see if you already know a Rotaractor.
 If so, contact him or her and ask if you can be their guest!
 Don’t see anyone you know?
 No worries, contact us and one of our membership co-chairs will respond with upcoming meeting dates so they can greet you, sit with you and introduce you to other members.
 Lunch is on us—we hope you can come!

 Submit Your Application

-Once you’ve attended a meeting as a guest, simply fill out this one-page form and email it to us.
-Make sure to take note of the meeting date you attended.
-We don’t need a full page bio; just use the space provided and our board will review it the first Wednesday of the month.
+Once you’ve attended a meeting as a guest, simply fill out an application and email it to us.
+Include a short bio using the space provided and our board will review it the first Wednesday of the month.
 Please feel free to continue attending meetings as our guest until we officially announce you as a new member.
 We want to get to know you!

 New Member Orientation Requirements

 Once you’ve received your welcome letter and have been announced as a new member to the club, you must complete the following:

 Go to an orientation meeting with other new members.